 "Pinch": Sometimes simply referred to as "zoom" and the two terms are often combined into "pinch-to-zoom".
 Google sometimes calls it "scale".
 This refers to placing two fingertips on the screen and either pinching them together or spreading them apart to change the size of something, usually a picture or a web page.
 Note that you can often rotate an image with this gesture as well as zoom.

 Those Three Buttons

-At the bottom of the screen you'll find three buttons (consult the NU2S Overview diagram for their location).
+At the bottom of the screen you'll find three buttons.